MatiasFrank/scalgoproto/doc/schema.md

 ##### Optional

 Basic types, structs and enums may be declared optional.
-Tabels, unions, lists, bytes and texts are always optional.
+Tables, unions, lists, bytes and texts are always optional.
 The default state of an optional element is unset.
 In the example below several optional elements are declared:

     table MyTable @5D99E0AD {
         a: optional I32;